 Capital Gains Tax

-The liability here would be calculated at the current rate of Capital Gains Tax (2018 / 2019) for higher rate tax payers which is 20% on your gains from other chargeable assets (not residential property).
+The liability here would be calculated at the current rate of Capital Gains Tax (2019 / 2020) for higher rate tax payers which is 20% on your gains from other chargeable assets (not residential property).
+However this is reduced to 10% if Entrepreneur’s Relief is available.

 Exiting via an MVL